Ashford, Folkestone & Romney Marsh

 • Bethersden

 Following the pub's closure in 2020, local residents came together to form 'The George Community' with the aim of saving it.
-After refurbishment, the pub reopened on 26 May initially as a 'wet pub', food is now available.
-4 handpumps.
+After refurbishment, the pub reopened on 26 May initially as a 'wet pub', food is now available every day including Sunday lunch.
+A proper village pub and CAMRA branch runner up Pub of the Year 2019, has four hand pumps.
+Also opens as a Cafe Monday to Friday 10:00 to 12:00 with cakes and coffees available all day.
 Open on Bank holidays.
 Buses from Ashford and Tenterden stop outside.
-A proper village pub and CAMRA branch runner up Pub of the Year 2019.
-Also opens as a Cafe Wednesday to Saturday 10:30 to 16:00

 • Pig & Sty Ashford Road Bethersden TN26 3LF Telephone(01233) 528144